 WELCOME to Historic Richland Baptist Church, a legendary landmark in middle Georgia for almost 200 years.
 For the first 100 years, the building served as a place of worship to fulfill the spiritual needs of families in the community.
 Today this historic place hosts an annual church homecoming, and other private and public religious, cultural and educational events, consistent with the mission of the Richland Resoration League, Inc.

 “….the handsome old building which looked upon the beauty of the aristocracy and the wealth of more than a century ago, still stands proudly among the majestic oaks that surround it”.
 (Dr. Louis C. Alderman, Jr- 1971)

 Browse and learn more about historic preservation, restoration plans, events, and the contribution of the Richland Church to the history of the community and region.

 KEEPING CHRISTMAS AT RICHLAND CHURCH

-The 7th season of performances, lead by the talented Frank Hendrix, celebrates the Christmas season during the Civil War period with sadness, disappointment yet seasonal merriment in song, reading, dancing.
+The 8th season of performances, lead by the talented Frank Hendrix, celebrates the Christmas season during the Civil War period with sadness, disappointment yet seasonal merriment in song, reading, dancing.
 A camp of Confederate soldiers are near.
 The performance last about an hour and fifteen minutes.
-Keeping Christmas has become a popular annual tradition among Middle Georgians .….. read more or view the brochure.
+Keeping Christmas has become a popular annual tradition among Middle Georgians .….. read more.
+View this year’s brochure.